cooperrc/engineering-dynamics/_sources/syllabus.md

 assignments, and peer review

 1. You must participate in the discussions for credit.
-My expectation is that you post at least three questions or answers each week..
+My expectation is that you post at least three questions or answers each module.
 2. The reading assignments have Campuswire discussions, post an answer to the question for 1-out-of-3 posts.
 You can respond to a colleague's post for 2-out-of-3 posts/week.